 Cumulative records are kept for each child.
-Parents have the right to inspect, review and challenge the contents of these records.
-If you wish to see your child's record, please contact the school principal.
+Parents have the right to inspect and review the contents of these records.
+If you wish to see your child's record, please contact the school Principal.
+We have a 5 day process to make any copies of the cumulative record.
+Please see the office for a request.